 Each of these has a specific use case.
 None of them replace the pumper, and none of them replace the operational-data-capture layer that ties pumper visits to the well record.

-For a 50-well independent or a contract pumper with multi-operator routes, the honest reality is that only a handful of these product categories pencil out on most wells.
+For an independent producer (a handful of wells to 2,000+), the honest reality is that only a handful of these product categories pencil out on most wells.
 The rest are more expensive than the marginal information they produce.
+Scale doesn’t change that math much.
+A 2,000-well operator running conventional wells runs into the same SCADA-doesn’t-pencil problem as a 50-well operator does.

-A practical IoT product mix for a smaller operator typically includes:
+A practical IoT product mix for an independent producer typically includes:

 That last item is the one most “IoT for oil and gas” content skips.
 It is not a sensor, but it is the layer that turns sensor data and pumper observations into a decision.